quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part60_Dyna_Integrated.md

 ---

 #### Episode and Agent Performance
 Background context: The experiment involves Dyna-Q agents applied to a maze task with specific parameters.
-Agents vary in their number of planning steps per real step, denoted as \(n\).
+Agents vary in their number of planning steps per real step, denoted as $n$.
 The goal is to reach the end state (G) from the start state (S), optimizing performance through episodes.

-:p What does the experiment reveal about the relationship between the number of planning steps (\(n\)) and the agent's learning efficiency?
+:p What does the experiment reveal about the relationship between the number of planning steps ($n$) and the agent's learning efficiency?
 ??x
 The more planning steps an agent performs per real step, the faster it learns and reaches optimal performance.
-For instance, the \(n=0\) (nonplanning) agent took around 25 episodes to reach near-optimal performance, whereas the \(n=50\) agent achieved this in only three episodes.
+For instance, the $n=0 $(nonplanning) agent took around 25 episodes to reach near-optimal performance, whereas the $ n=50$ agent achieved this in only three episodes.

-Example of a learning curve for \(n=50\):
+Example of a learning curve for $n=50$:
 ```plaintext
 2800       600
 400        200